dorian-edwards/audiophile/README.md

 #### **Text Component Refactor**

 I keep running into this problem with Frontend Mentor projects where there is some typography that isn't in the design system, not entirely missing, but maybe just a little different.
-I built my _Text_ component to return the desired typography based on [it's _type_ prop](#text), but like the pseudo class problem I had, these one-off stylings first resulted in less than elegant solutions.
+I built my _Text_ component to return the desired typography based on [it's _type_ prop](#text), but like the pseudo class problem I had, these one-off stylings resulted in less than elegant solutions.
 So I've decided to overhaul my _Text_ component.
-(Note the tense has change because I'm currently writing this as I'm building.
+(Note the tense has changed because I'm currently writing this as I'm building.
 The previous secions were written after the fact)

-I've made the _type_ prop optional for completely new styling and added another optional prop called _sx_.
-This is inline css styling that I'll apply after the type styling so as to override it.
+I've made the _type_ prop optional for completely new custom styling not already predefined and I've added another optional prop called _sx_.
+This is inline css styling that I'll apply after the type styling to override it.

 ```tsx
 export default function Text({